FranklySublime/star-wars-app/README.md

 This project was built in [Angular](https://angular.io/) v15 with [TypeScript](https://www.typescriptlang.org/) using the Star Wars API ([SWAPI](https://swapi.dev/))

+You can visit a production version of the site [here](https://star-wars-app-franklysublime.netlify.app/)

 ## Running this application locally

 To run this application locally you will need to clone this repository or clone a fork of this repository.